 You can’t exactly walk into a grocery store and find a shelf with Long-Chain, Intermediate Viscous, Soluble, and Moderately Fermentable Dietary Fiber, though.
 Fortunately, you can find it in psyllium husk.
 That’s “silly-um” husk—it’s a type of fiber made from the seeds of a plant called Plantago ovata.
 Due to its special gelling properties, it’s often used as a fiber supplement to help regulate digestion and bowel movements.

 So, if IBS has been interrupting your life, psyllium husk fiber may be the answer.
+We recommend Bellway fiber supplements—sure, we're kinda biased, but unlike other brands, it's made with organic psyllium husk and other natural products.
 Just talk to your doctor first to confirm that it’s right for you, and to help create a full, specialized diet for your symptoms. 👍